 - The entrance, admission area, accreditation, and cloakroom: Suitable methods of access control by security guards and/or devices (e.g. floor markings, room partitions, pedestrian flow control systems, signal light systems) must be provided to ensure that the minimum distance between persons of 1.5 m(4.9 ft) is maintained at all times.

 - Presentation and catering areas: In addition to suitable seating plans, in areas where lines may form (e.g.access to a presentation or a catering station), personnel and devices (e.g. floor markings, barrier tapes)must be employed to ensure and monitor the minimum distancing.

 - Sanitary facilities: Access to sanitary facilities must be controlled by personnel and/or devices (e.g. floor markings, barrier or signal light systems, pull principles) so that the minimum distance between persons of 1.5 m (4.9 ft) within the sanitary facilities can be ensured at all times.
 Within the sanitary facilities, toilet stalls, urinals and wash basins must be reduced to ensure that the minimum distance between persons is likewise ensured.

 In general, the following rules also apply to all areas:

-- For events, corresponding event plans (seating plans) must be prepared in accordance with the applicable regulations, and submitted to the relevant authorities for approval.
+- For events, corresponding event plans (seating plans) must be prepared by the applicable regulations, and submitted to the relevant authorities for approval.

 - Should a situation arise in which there is a risk that compliance with the distancing rules cannot be maintained, all persons present must immediately put on their face masks.

-In addition, a comprehensive hygiene concept must be prepared by a specialist for the event on the basis of the ISO standards that are applicable to the operation or on the basis of the existing HACCP concept.
+In addition, a comprehensive hygiene concept must be prepared by a specialist for the event based on the ISO standards that apply to the operation or based on the existing HACCP concept.
 The following criteria must be met: